 Step 1 – Write a letter of complaint to the AFM licensed broker explaining the problem, and send a copy to the AFM.
 AFM rules and regulations include the requirement for a licensed entity to have a complaints procedure in place.
 You should be able to find individual procedures in the general conditions or the contract of the financial product.
 If you aren’t satisfied with the offered resolution the next step is to contact Kifid.

-Step 2 – if you are unhappy with the providers answer you can write a letter to the Financial Complaints Tribunal (Kifid).
+Step 2 – If you are unhappy with the providers answer you can write a letter to the Financial Complaints Tribunal (Kifid).
 There are other disputes agencies in the Netherlands, but Kifid is the only one recognized by the Minister of Finance.
 Kifid is made up of the Financial Services Ombudsman and the Financial Services Disputes Committee.
-The Ombudsman will first try to mediate, which is a free of charge service.
+The Ombudsman will first try to mediate, which is a free service.
 But should the judgment be unsatisfactory it is possible to apply to the Disputes Committee for its decision.
 This service will cost €50.

-Step 3 – if the Complaints Tribunal is unable to handle your complaint you have the option of applying to the courts.
+Step 3 – If the Complaints Tribunal is unable to handle your complaint you have the option of applying to the courts.

-Step 4 – your final option is to contact the AFM’s Financial Markets Information Line.the AFM is able to instigate an investigation if a financial undertaking has broken AFM rules.
+Step 4 – Your final option is to contact the AFM’s Financial Markets Information Line.
+The AFM is able to instigate an investigation if a financial undertaking has broken AFM rules.
 If required it will liaise with the undertaking, revoke its license or impose a fine.
 The AFM isn’t able to mediate on your behalf or determine whether your complaint is well-founded.
 Kifid or the courts are where you should go if this is what you require.
 The AFM will not inform you whether an investigation will be conducted but it will inform you if your complaint leads to a publication.